 The postal, electricity, and railway services in New Zealand are owned by the government.
 These are seen as essential services that should be protected from market forces.

 Air New Zealand, the only national airline, has been in and out of government hands in recent decades.
 Currently, the government holds a 53% stake.

 Debates over mixed economies often revolve around whether the government’s involvement in the economy causes inefficiencies or provides protections from the excesses of the market.
 Below are some common debate points.

 Mixed Economy Advantages

 - Regulation – One of the primary goals of government involvement in a mixed economy is to protect citizens and businesses from the harmful effects of laissez faire capitalism.
-For example, the government may create government-run competitors to prevent monopolies from forming or to ensure that businesses do not pollute the environment.
+For example, the government may create government-run competitors to prevent natural monopolies from forming or to ensure that businesses do not pollute the environment.

 - Stabilizing Influence – Another advantage of government involvement in the economy is that it can provide a stabilizing force during difficult economic times.
 For example, the government may use stimulus spending to jumpstart the economy during a recession.

 - Social Safety Net – A mixed economy can help to provide a social safety net for citizens who are unable to care for themselves.
 For example, the government may provide healthcare or unemployment benefits.

 - Self-Sufficiency during Wartime or Pandemics – Government involvement in the economy is often a means for ensuring the country has a domestic industry that can sustain the nation if supply chains break.
 If supply chains break, government-run industries (that are too inefficient for the market during good times), can help sustain the basic good and services for the citizenry.